SukjaeChoi/RHINO/README.md

 # RHINO: An accurate Morphological Analyser for 'Hangeul'.
 - RHINO is abbreviation of the '**R**ealistic **H**angeul morpheme **I**nterpreter for complex-structured **N**atural language **O**bject'.
-RHINO can call as '**R**eal **H**angul **IN**put **O**bject' already officially presented name in Cho9 (2014).
+RHINO can call as '**R**eal **H**angul **IN**put **O**bject' already officially presented the name in Choi (2014).
-- RHINO most efficient Korean Morphological Analyzer what may solve issues of morphological ambiguity and compound words in Korean Natural Language Text Processing with the dynamic dictionary related techniques.
+- RHINO most efficient Korean Morphological Analyzer what may solve issues of morphological ambiguity and compound words in Korean Natural Language Text Processing with the innovatively designed and developed dynamic dictionary related techniques.
+- RHINO parses Korean words by morpheme and part-of-speech, dictionaries are base on Korean Modern Tagged Corpus(12 million phrases scale) which was made by the Korean government.
 - The current version of RHINO is 2.5.4
 - Developer: Sukjae Choi <lingua72@gmail.com>
 - Related blog (in Korean): http://blog.naver.com/lingua/220844372930

 ## Citation (Style of American Psychological Association)
 Please cite when you got any result with RHINO for improving performance.
 - Choi, S. (2014).
 Implementation of Open Type Korean Morphological Analyzer Based on Collective Intelligence. *Language & Information Society, 22*, 53-82.
 Retrieved from http://kiss.kstudy.com/journal/thesis_name.asp?key=3261537
 - (Korean citation): 최석재 (2014). 집단지성을 이용하는 개방형 형태소 분석기의 설계와 구현. *언어와 정보사회, 22*, 53-82. http://kiss.kstudy.com/journal/thesis_name.asp?key=3261537

 ## Installation
-- RHINO requires Oracle Java 8 Environments and rJava libraries.
+- RHINO requires Oracle Java 8 Environments.
+- If you want to run RHINO on R, you can run it.
+- If you want to run with Graphical User Interface on Windows environment or hard to use R, Download here: https://sourceforge.net/projects/koreananalyzer/
-- If do not have any Oracle Java 8 Enviroments, excute this in bash shell.
+- For Ubuntu user, If you do not have any Oracle Java 8 Environments, execute this in the bash shell.
 ```BASH
 sudo add-apt-repository ppa:webupd8team/java
 sudo apt-get update